There is a normal and healthy range of sugar levels in our blood. The problem doesn’t start until these levels become too high for too long.

 - Lose excess weight

-If you are unsure where to start or need a little help navigating these nutrition and lifestyle changes, consider working with a qualified Nutritionist.
-The right support will make healthy eating taste great, keep you motivated and will help you make sustainable changes your whole family will enjoy.
+If you are unsure where to start or need a little help navigating these nutrition and lifestyle changes, contact me.
+The right support will make healthy eating taste great, keep you motivated, and will help you make sustainable changes that your whole family will enjoy.